alexmnr/odrive_ros2_control_example/README.md

 ```

 ## Build
-All command are supposed to be run from within the `ros2_ws` folder (or however your workspace is called).
+All commands are supposed to be run from within the `ros2_ws` folder (or however your workspace is called).

 Build all:
 ```sh